Bireflection/ai3603_legged_gym/README.md

 ```

 where `num` represents the number of environments, and `type` represents the task to evaluate, with `accuracy`, `agility` and `stability` to choose.

+## Contribution
+Ke Chen completes the experiment in Parameter tuning，Curriculum learning and Actor Critic Recurrent Exploration.
+Mingxuan Li attempts to replace PPO with SAC.